 - Fail (U) or pass (G)

 - Department of Clinical Neuroscience

 - Course syllabus valid from

 Specific entry requirements

-Passed semester 1-5 of the Study Programme in Psychology (150 credits) and 7.5 credits from the mandatory course on semester 6.
+Passed semester 1-5 of the Study Programme in Psychology (150 credits) and at least 7.5 credits from the mandatory course on semester 6.

 On completion of the course, the student is expected to be able to

 - Show awareness about the importance of and skills in both non-verbal as well as verbal behaviours when communicating with others